saucelabs/sauce-docs/docs/visual-testing/workflows/ci.md

 # Merging a branch

-To merge baselines into your main branch we recommend at this point to merge your code changes in your source code repository and run a new build on the resulting main brach.
+To merge baselines into your main branch we recommend at this point to merge your code changes in your source code repository and run a new build on the resulting main branch.
 This will prevent any merge issues and guarantees you don't miss any changes.